-This Splunk app provides custom source types and views into the status of Puppet installations that are configured to send reports, facts and metrics with the splunk_hec
+This Splunk app provides custom source types and views into the status of Puppet installations that are configured to send reports, facts and metrics with the splunk_hec, puppet_metrics_collector and pe_status_check Puppet modules.

 You can take action on this data by connecting a Splunk installation to the PE Orchestration service via the Puppet Alert Orchestrator add-on for Splunk.